+Approaches to qualify equipment as repair-eligible or repair-indefinitely

 CPUC staff stated its preference for an approach that encourages pre-qualification of equipment types as eligible for repairs while allowing simplified site-specific criteria.
 CPUC staff proposed that CPUC develop a submission and approval process allowing the PAs to submit equipment types that are proposed for this treatment.
-The submittal would include the equipment types (reference to specific measures, workpapers, etc.),; the programs authorized to use the treatment; the evidence supporting the treatment; and the criteria to be used at the site, project, or measure level to qualify specific equipment.
+The submittal would include the equipment types; the programs authorized to use the treatment; the evidence supporting the treatment; and the criteria to be used at the site, project, or measure level to qualify specific equipment.
+One stakeholder noted that this approach is similar to the direct-to-default option already authorized through the Track 1 Working Group process.

-Some stakeholders encouraged the concept of market studies to inform which measures were appropriate for repair baselines, as such studies could support other aspects of programs design like identifying which measures are ISP and emerging technology.
+Stakeholders encouraged the concept of market studies to inform which measures were appropriate for repair baselines, as such studies could support other aspects of program design like identifying which measures are ISP and emerging technology.